lauralifts/loadmgt-workshop/admissioncontrol/demo/README.md

 ## Sending moderate load to the upstream

-We start off with each downstream sending 50 GRPC requests per second, which the upstream can serve.
+We start off with each downstream sending 50 gRPC requests per second, which the upstream can serve.

+The downstreams are configured to do this via their environment - see `docker-compose.yaml`.
+Ports are not mapped to the local host because this doesn't work reliably in all versions of docker-compose.

 Look at the [Grafana dash](http://localhost:3000/d/workshop/load-management-workshop?orgId=1&refresh=5s) and see that the requests are being served OK - you should see 250 rps being served with 200-class response codes.

-Each individual downstream sends 50 requests per second, so total traffic is 50 requests per second.
+Each individual downstream sends 50 requests per second, so total traffic is 250 requests per second.

 ## Upstream error rate spikes

-Now we set the upstream error rate to 20%: [20% error rate and 1000ms latency](http://localhost:9092/config?latency=100&error_rate=0.2)
+Now we set the upstream error rate to 20% with 100ms latency: http://localhost:9092/config?latency=100&error_rate=0.2 Wait for a while for metrics to update and check the Grafana dashboard.

-Wait for a while for metrics to update and check the Grafana dashboard.
-You should see that the downstream is now returning about 20% error codes, with status code 13.
+You should see that the downstream is now receiving about 20% error codes, with status code 13 - Internal Error - see [gRPC status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html).

+Remember that gRPC requests all show as HTTP 200s in the Envoy HTTP filter metrics, but you can see the gRPC status codes in the downstream metrics.

-These come from the upstream.
+These status 13 codes come from the upstream.

 ## Enable admission control